makuge/web23-exercise-4-solution/README.md

 + 2.1.
 Send ids of the selected movies to endpoint `POST /movies` : **0.5 points**
 + 2.2.
 Added movies are available in the `GET /movies` endpoint: **0.5 points**

 + 3.1.
-3.1.
-Click on the 'Delete' button calls the DELETE /movies/:imdbID endpoint: **0.33 points**
+A click on the 'Delete' button calls the DELETE /movies/:imdbID endpoint: **0.33 points**
 + 3.2.
-3.2.
-Deletion of a movie using DELETE /movies/:imdbID successfully removes the movie from the server-side movie collection: **0.33 points**
+Removal of a movie using DELETE /movies/:imdbID successfully deletes the movie from the server-side movie collection: **0.33 points**
 + 3.3.
-3.3.
 After successfully deleting a movie on the server-side, the movie is removed from the DOM: **0.34 points**

 As always, use the configured test specification file `cypress/e2e/assessment.cy.js` to run the tests.